 - Obsidian Markdown.

-- Simple Material Design (worksheet content, dialogues).
+- Simple Material Design (worksheet content, dialogues suitable for B1).

 ## Quality Standards: